 Matthew, tiring of my persistence, cut in.
-“I think that when we get to the market later we’ll have to find them.”
+“I think when we get to the market later we’ll have to find them.”

-It sounds a bit occult, I thought.
+There was an occult association.
 “So, it’s bad for people, but they eat it anyway and it tastes good?”

 Matthew replied, “When you put it inside of food, it tastes very nice, very sweet.
 It makes you want to eat more.
 But, it’s ruining us, it’s causing…”

 “You mean it’s making you sick?”
 I interrupted.

 Ayanobasiya added, “It can make you lose your eyesight.
 I have eye problems.
 Sometimes I can’t see well.
 When I close one eye like this, I can’t even see you.”

 “Mmm,” I replied.
 “Where do they make it?
 Is it made in Ghana, or brought from Nigeria or some place?”

 “That thing, I don’t know where it’s from,” said Matthew.